Lunchbox tips, tricks and recipes!

 Challenge them to eat a rainbow in their lunchbox every day – ask them to choose what food they want to make it from.

 There are also lots of fun accessories you can buy to make lunchboxes more fun – Stix to make little kebabs, sandwich cutters and there are lots of lovely lunchbox notes which are fun for kids to open up and read every day!
+Here is a link to some free downloadable lunchbox notes.

 - Easy lunchbox recipe ideas